jspenaq/Kratio/README.md

   --format {json,csv,table}
                         Output format for the analysis results (json, csv, or table, default: table).
   --silent              Suppress all non-essential output, including logging messages.
+  --watch               Monitor the file or directory and re-run analysis on every change.
+  --debug               Enable debug logging for troubleshooting.
 ```

 ## Examples